-Reading External Data.
-For data read from external file formats and older IBM® SPSS® Statistics data files (prior to release 8.0), you can specify the minimum number of data values for a numeric variable used to classify the variable as continuous (scale) or nominal.
+Assigning Measurement Level.
+For data read from external file formats, older IBM® SPSS® Statistics data files (prior to release 8.0) and new fields created in a session, measurement level for numeric fields is determined by a set of rules, including the number of unique values.
+You can specify the minimum number of data values for a numeric variable used to classify the variable as continuous (scale) or nominal.
 Variables with fewer than the specified number of unique values are classified as nominal.